 How does FocalPoint technology solve this?

-While D-Tail still relies on current GPS, it is much better at rejecting incorrect fixes, helping to overcome the problems suffered by other wearables that lack D-Tail technology.
+In doing so, it improves the device's ability to recognise and reject incorrect fixes, helping to overcome the problems suffered by other wearables that lack D-Tail technology.